 Support

 Buckwheat hulls are quite firm, so these pillows provide excellent support for most side and back sleepers.
-The hulls mold to the body without sinking too much, ensuring strong reinforcement for the head and neck.
-Adjusting the loft by adding or removing hulls can make the pillow feel more supportive depending on which sleep position you use.
+The hulls mold to the body without sinking too much, ensuring a solid foundation for the head and neck.
+Adjusting the loft by adding or removing hulls can make the pillow feel more supportive depending on which sleep position you prefer.

 Firmness Level

 Most buckwheat pillows are considered firm to very firm.
 Some sleepers love how hard and supportive the pillows feel, while others find them excessively stiff and bulky.
-Exceptions include pillows filled with a blend of buckwheat hulls and softer material that provides more cushioning, such as the Sachi Organics Rejuvenation Pillow listed in our top picks.
+Exceptions include pillows filled with a blend of buckwheat hulls and softer material that provides more cushioning.

 Pressure Relief

 Side sleeping usually requires more pillow loft to ensure the head and neck are aligned with the spine.
-With a high volume of hulls, buckwheat pillows can alleviate pressure for side sleepers very well.
-Back sleeping promotes spinal alignment, so this position does not need as much loft to reduce pressure for sleepers.
+With a high volume of hulls, buckwheat pillows alleviate pressure for side sleepers well.
+Back sleeping promotes spinal alignment, so this position doesn’t need as much loft to reduce pressure.

 Shape